hardin47/website/Math154/_book/05-permutation.md

 3. Locate the observed statistic in this distribution.
 A value in the main body of the distribution could easily occur just by chance.
 A value in the tail would rarely occur by chance and so is evidence that something other than chance is operating.
 [This piece is going to happen in permutation tests as well as in analytic tests -- the point is to see if the observed data is consistent with the null distribution.]

-##### p-value {-} is the probability of the observed data or more extreme if the null hypothesis is true.
-[Also true for both types of tests!]
+4. **p-value**  is the probability of the observed data or more extreme if the null hypothesis is true.
+[Same definition for analytic, permutation, and randomization tests!]

-To estimate the p-value for a test of significance, estimate the sampling distribution of the test statistic when the null hypothesis is true by resampling in a manner that is consistent with the null hypothesis.
+To estimate the p-value for a test of significance, estimate the sampling distribution of the test statistic when the null hypothesis is true by simulating in a manner that is consistent with the null hypothesis.
+Alternatively, there are analytic / mathematical formulas for many of the common statistical hypothesis tests.